lennartbrandin/profiling-report/main.typ

 This report will describe an overview different profiling tools and their uses.
 Those presented base on an iterative code-improvement cycle:
 - Execution using a profiler
-- Analysing results for #glspl("PHot", long: false)
+- Analysing results for @PHot:pl
 - Inspecting hotspot code for optimization
-The concept of predictive profiling, i. e. predicting the profiling results without compiling the source code, as part of an #gls("IDE"), will be summarized. @hu_towards_2025
+The concept of predictive profiling, i. e. predicting the profiling results without compiling the source code, as part of an @IDE will be summarized. @hu_towards_2025

 == Motivation
 In the process of iterative code-improvement, badly designed code may be visible early on, for example a long running function with little computational complexity.
-Manually finding #glspl("PHot") in low level abstractions, for example, data structures or wrapping functions may be less obvious or simply infeasible due to the size and spread of function calls in complex programs.
+Manually finding @PHot:pl in low level abstractions, for example, data structures or wrapping functions may be less obvious or simply infeasible due to the size and spread of function calls in complex programs.
 While it is possible to manually measure function runtime by printing time stamps, it is tedious, error prone, and does not provide information about the summed or average execution time of all collective calls to a function.
 Profilers aim to ease spotting these issues by collecting statistics during the execution and providing a profile used for visualising the performance distribution over the program.
 // https://www.usenix.org/conference/atc17/program/presentation/gregg-flame